kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 ```

 ### To get the last 5 log entries for the specific user

 ```
 git log --oneline -5 --author <author-name>
 git shortlog # groups commits by user
 ```

-### Git `fetch` and `pull`
+### Git fetch and pull

 ```
-git fetch origin
+git fetch -p
 ```
 - Fetches new branches from a remote repository - but it doesn't integrate any of this new data into your working files.
 fetch will never manipulate, destroy, or screw up anything.
 This means you can never fetch often enough.

 ```
-git pull origin master
+git pull origin main --ff-only
 ```
 - it does `git fetch` followed by `git merge`, updates current HEAD branch with the latest changes from the remote server.
 This means that pull not only downloads new data; it also directly integrates it into your current working copy files.

 This has a couple of consequences:
-- Since `git pull` tries to merge remote changes with your local ones, a so-called "merge conflict" can occur.
+- Since `git pull` tries to merge remote changes with your local ones, a "merge conflict" can occur.

 - It is highly recommended to start a `git pull` only with a clean working copy.
 This means that you should not have any uncommitted local changes before you pull.